eavonius/powerdelivery/credentials.markdown

 <br />
 <h3>Step 2.
 Encrypt credentials with the key</h3>

-Now that you have a key, you pass the key to another powerdelivery command that will once again prompt for credentials, writing them to an encrypted file under the *Credentials* directory.
+Now that you have a key, pass it to the [Write-DeliveryCredentials](reference.html#write_delivery_credentials_cmdlet) cmdlet with a name for the key, and the name of the account.
+The cmdlet will prompt for the password and write it to an encrypted file under the *Credentials* directory.
 This file *should* be stored in source control.

-The PowerShell session below demonstrates using the [Write-DeliveryCredentials](reference.html#write_delivery_credentials_cmdlet) to write credentials to a file using a key:
+The PowerShell session below demonstrates writing credentials to a file using a key:

 <div class="row">
 	<div class="col-sm-12">
 		{% include console_title.html %}
 		<div class="console">{% highlight powershell %}
-Write-DeliveryCredentials 'dP1tXKWC1u6dLOf/PsYrwqNzXVPuRy+/qkbjHYZoS9o=' 'MYDOMAIN\opsuser'
+Write-DeliveryCredentials 'dP1tXKWC1u6dLOf/PsYrwqNzXVPuRy+/qkbjHYZoS9o=' 'MyKeyName' 'MYDOMAIN\opsuser'
 Enter the password for MYDOMAIN\opsuser and press ENTER:
 **********
-Credentials written to ".\Credentials\MYDOMAIN#opsuser.credentials"
+Credentials written to ".\Credentials\MyKeyName\MYDOMAIN#opsuser.credentials"
 {% endhighlight %}
 		</div>
 	</div>